melhelow/melhelow/README.md

 # Welcome to my Github page! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px" height="29px">
 ## 🚀 About Me

-🎓I'm Mohamed Elhelw, a skilled developer experienced in both **front-end and back-end** development.
-I graduated from Northwestern University Bootcamp in addition to my bachelor's degree in Business and Economics.
-I'm passionate about creating high-quality solutions that align with clients' goals.
-Let's work together to bring your vision to life
+🎓I'm Mohamed Elhelw, Experienced Full Stack Web Developer, passionate about injecting creativity into code.
+Proficient in MERN stack technologies, including JavaScript, Express, Node, HTML, and CSS.
+My expertise lies in crafting distinctive user experiences and creatively solving challenges in both **front-end and back-end development**.
+Adept in client communication, both written and verbal, with a knack for nurturing long-term relationships.
+Experienced in deploying projects to Heroku and proficient in GitHub for version control.

 🌍  based in **Chicago, IL, USA**